Alexander-Levy/mower_bot/README.md

 ## How the package is organized

-### config
-Contains all of the necesary configuration files.
+ - `config:` contains all of the necesary configuration files.
 This includes rviz views, parameters for the robot controller, slam and navigation, as well as configuration for the tele-operation and multiplexer.

-### description
-Contains the robot's description written in xacro.
+ - `description:` contains the robot's description written in xacro.
 Contains information about the robots dimensions, mass, actuators, sensors, etc. Also contains gazebo plugins for simulation purposes

-### launch
-Contains the launch files to startup the robot, the robot sensors, slam, navigation and simulation.
+ - `launch:` contains the launch files to startup the robot, the robot sensors, slam, navigation and simulation.

-### worlds
-Contains the world files used in simulation.
+ - `worlds:` contains the world files used in simulation.
 An empty world, a world full of obstacles and a world where the robot spawns inside four walls.

-## Project Overview
-TODO

 ## Usage
 The package is designed with versitility in mind.
 It provides three main launch files to activate all of it funtionality both in simulation and real world use cases, these are: